 Dr Sharon Prendeville

-Dr Sharon Prendeville is a lecturer in design within the Institute for Design Innovation.
-Sharon is Director of the MSc Design Innovation Management programme and leads the Institute’s Design Futures module.
+Dr Sharon Prendeville is a research, educator and activist based at the Institute for Design Innovation.
+Sharon is Programme Director of the MSc Design Innovation Management programme and leads the Institute’s Design Futures module.
+Sharon leads the Institute’s research group and leads the development of the Institute's research agenda on critical design.

 She currently supervises students on topics including design activism, design politics, critical design, design policy and design and international development.
 Sharon is the Institute's lead point of contact for its role in the AHRC funded Techne doctoral training partnership.

-Since then, Sharon has established herself as a recognised scholar and has published widely on design strategy, sustainability and business.
-Through her postdoctoral studies at the Technical University of Delft (The Netherlands) and Royal College of Art (London) she has developed and expanded her research agenda into critical design perspectives on sustainability and has built a global professional academic network.
+She has previously worked at Technical University of Delft (The Netherlands) and Royal College of Art (London).
 In 2014, she co-founded a grassroots community mobilized by a philosophy of ‘the commons’ working for sustainable futures.

 Current research and collaborations